nikist97/Python-DataStructures/README.md

 priority_queue.is_empty() # will return True

 priority_queue.replace_priority(element, priority) # replaces the given element's priority with the new priority argument
+# returns a boolean representing whether the element's priority has been replaced
 # raises TypeError if type(priority) is not int
 # raises TypeError if priority_queue.type() is not None and is different than the type of the given element
 # raises KeyError if the element is not contained in the queue